wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-golem-brain.md

 <details markdown="1">
 <summary>Crafting Instructions</summary>

-Creating a brain golem takes 5 Spell Dices and the equivalent of 5 [treasures](https://saltygoo.github.io/2020/11/10/extra-rules#treasures) in stone.
+Creating a brain golem takes 5 Spell Dice and the equivalent of 5 [treasures](https://saltygoo.github.io/2020/11/10/extra-rules#treasures) in stone.
 You must also collect the brains of 20 humanoids.
 Roll 1D6 to know the result.
-Add 1 to your roll for each additional spell dice spent.
+Add 1 to your roll for each additional Spell Die spent.

 1. It does its mind-pulse ability before collapsing into a puddle.
 1. It rampages for 1 game session.